Oracle announced that it would ramp-up hiring to expand footprint in cloud, while Jefferies slashed their price target on the company’s stock.

 Separately, Jefferies analyst Brent Thill downgraded Oracle shares to hold from buy, and also lowered his price target on the shares to $66, a $6 reduction from the prior level.
 Thill noted that the company has "lost ground in the infrastructure business as workloads migrate to the cloud."
 On the other hand, Microsoft shares got a price target boost (to $160 from $93 per share) from Thill, as he believes that there is a "clear line of sight into double-digit revenue growth for the foreseeable future", for Microsoft.

-Moving lower for three straight days is viewed as a bearish sign.
-Keep an eye on this stock for future declines.
-Considering data from situations where ORCL declined for three days, in of 255 cases, the price declined further within the following month.
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where ORCL declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating outstanding price growth.
 ORCL’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.